Arimoro2020/food-sales-predictions./README.md

 Here is the Data Dictionary for this dataset:

-Variable Name	Description
+Variable Name	Description/n
-Item_Identifier	Unique product ID
+Item_Identifier	Unique product ID/n
-Item_Weight	Weight of product
+Item_Weight	Weight of product/n
-Item_Fat_Content	Whether the product is low fat or regular Item_Visibility	The percentage of total display area of all products in a store allocated to the particular product Item_Type	The category to which the product belongs Item_MRP	Maximum Retail Price (list price) of the product Outlet_Identifier	Unique store ID Outlet_Establishment_Year	The year in which store was established Outlet_Size	The size of the store in terms of ground area covered Outlet_Location_Type	The type of area in which the store is located Outlet_Type	Whether the outlet is a grocery store or some sort of supermarket Item_Outlet_Sales	Sales of the product in the particular store.
-This is the target variable to be predicted.
+Item_Fat_Content	Whether the product is low fat or regular/n Item_Visibility	The percentage of total display area of all products in a store allocated to the particular product/n Item_Type	The category to which the product belongs/n Item_MRP	Maximum Retail Price (list price) of the product/n Outlet_Identifier	Unique store ID/n Outlet_Establishment_Year	The year in which store was established/n Outlet_Size	The size of the store in terms of ground area covered/n Outlet_Location_Type	The type of area in which the store is located/n Outlet_Type	Whether the outlet is a grocery store or some sort of supermarket/n Item_Outlet_Sales	Sales of the product in the particular store.
+This is the target variable to be predicted./n